Chicago School Zone Pedestrian Accident Lawyer

 Distracted Drivers are a Major Factor in School Zone Accidents

-- Distractions make it more difficult to be aware of surroundings.
-Some distracted drivers are not even aware that they are in a school zone prior to involvement in an accident with a child pedestrian.
+- Distractions make it more challenging to be aware of the surroundings.
+An at-fault driver might not be aware that they are in a restricted zone before involvement in an emergency situation with a child pedestrian.